 However, the issue is that chocolate is not being sold as pure chocolate.
-The chocolate we see today is adulterated to taste better and is manufactured into products such as candy and drinks.
+The chocolate we see today is adulterated to taste better and is manufactured into products such as candy and drinks loaded with refined sugar.
 This is why we need to take our consumption of it seriously.

-Chocolate, in general, has its good and bad effects, both on our teeth and on our body as a whole.
-These effects depend on the kind of chocolate, however; dark ones, for example, has more antioxidants, but its stains are harder to brush away from the teeth.
+Chocolate, in general, has its good and bad effects both on our teeth and on our body as a whole.
+These effects depend on the kind of chocolate.
+However; dark chocolate, for example, has more antioxidants, but its stains are harder to brush away from the teeth.

 The only way to reconcile these kinds of pros and cons is to carefully monitor our intake.
 As the saying goes, everything in moderation!
 Anything in excess will ultimately hurt you.

-Dentists’ studies say an ounce of dark chocolate three times a week would be perfectly safe for your teeth and good for your body.
+Dental studies suggest an ounce of dark chocolate three times a week would be perfectly safe for your teeth and actually good for your body.

 How can I take care of my teeth while eating chocolates?